davidchesnut/sp-general-docs/docs/customizing-ranking-models-to-improve-relevance-in-sharepoint-2013.md

-> [!Note]
+> [!NOTE]
-> If you install the SharePoint Server 2013 cumulative update of August 2013, the default ranking model uses a linear first stage and a neural network second stage.  **The Search Ranking Model with Two Linear Stages** is a copy of the **Default Search Model** with two linear stages.
+> If you install the SharePoint Server 2013 cumulative update of August 2013, the default ranking model uses a linear first stage and a neural network second stage. **The Search Ranking Model with Two Linear Stages**is a copy of the**Default Search Model**with two linear stages.
 We recommend using this model as the base model for your custom ranking model because it is easier to tune a linear model than a model containing a neural network.